 Building your own charcuterie board will depend on your gathering size and the elements that you would like to include.
 While a simple charcuterie board is made with a basic combination of your favorite meats and cheeses, there are many options that can also be included!

 In addition to meat and cheese, many charcuterie boards now include artisan bread or crackers, nuts, dried and fresh fruits, assorted vegetables, dipping sauces, pesto, or artisan mustards and jams for spreading, as well as olives and pickled vegetables.

-Add some crispy crackers and salty or sweet components like nuts, olives, pickles, dried or fresh fruits, and your board is almost done!
-Slice your cheeses in varying squares, rectangles, or cubes to vary the look of your board.
+Add some crispy crackers and salty or sweet components like nuts, olives, pickles, and dried or fresh fruits, and your board is almost done!
+Slice your cheeses into varying squares, rectangles, or cubes to vary the look of your board.

-Whichever you choose, I like to select 4 – 5 meat varieties with 3 – 4 cheeses for my basic, super easy charcuterie boards!
+Whichever you choose, I like to select 4 - 5 meat varieties with 3 - 4 cheeses for my basic, super-easy snack boards!

 If you're unsure of your guests' tastebuds, keep the meat selection pretty standard and maybe offer a few adventurous selections.
 My favorite charcuterie board meats include: